Table of Content:

 Huma is playing football.

-Football is played by Huma.
+Football is being played by Huma.

 Clarity